Cross-Modal Graph with Meta Concepts for Video Captioning: Experiments

 \section{Experiments}

 We evaluate the efficacy of our proposed framework in two public datasets: MSR-Video To Text (MSR-VTT) dataset \cite{xu2016msr} and Microsoft Video Description (MSVD) dataset \cite{chen2011collecting}.
-The results are obtained from four captioning metrics: BLEU, METEOR, ROUGE-L and CIDEr. “-” means number not available.
+The results are obtained from four captioning metrics: BLEU, METEOR, ROUGE-L and CIDEr. “-” means number is not available.
 The reported results are evaluated with the Microsoft COCO evaluation server \cite{chen2015microsoft}.
-We compare our results with previous state of the art models and report extensive ablation studies to show the effectiveness of each module of our model.
+We compare our results with the previous state-of-the-art models and report extensive ablation studies to show the effectiveness of each module of our model.